Preparing your home for the market

 Painting is the easiest and most inexpensive way to give your home a fresh new look.
 You want to appeal to the widest selection of buyers possible, so think neutral and remember:

-Selecting the right colors allows buyers to emotionally connect with the house.
+- Selecting the right colours allows buyers to emotionally connect with the house.

-When choosing a paint color, consider the current tone of the house.
+- When choosing a paint colour, consider the current tone of the house.